Recycling Center Tour

 See Our State-of-the-Art Recycling Center in York PA

 Located in York County, PA, Penn Waste’s innovative single stream recycling center is the foundation of the company’s commitment to waste less and preserve more.
-In 2016, more than 150,000 tons of recyclable materials, including cardboard, cartons, plastic, glass and paper, pass through Penn Waste’s 96,000 square-foot recycling center on their way to being recycled, repurposed and reused.
+In 2017, more than 175,000 tons of recyclable materials, including cardboard, cartons, plastic, glass and newspaper, passed through Penn Waste’s 96,000 square-foot recycling center on their way to being recycled, repurposed and reused.

 Below is a list of the steps your recyclables take on the way to their final recycling destination.
 You can also check out our new video facility tour to learn more!